Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 13. 12-directory_permissions Scripts
 This script creates a directory called my_dir with permissions 751 in the working directory.

+14. 13-change_group Script
+This script, when executed changes the group owner to school for the file hello.